Why Akwa Ibom Economy is striving under Udom Emmanuel

 By Meflyn Anwana

-Our recently concluded media hangout has open doors to many possibilities.
+Our recently concluded media hangout has opened doors to many possibilities.
 From the time we set out with Hon.
 Akan Okon (Honourable Commissioner for Housing and Special Duties) to inspect some of the projects within Uyo metropolis, to the time we sat down for the media chat, we received many commendations from calls, and messages from our social media platforms all appreciating the vision of his excellency, Governor Udom Gabriel Emmanuel.

-Udom dreams, desire and drives is to develop Akwa Ibom to become the Industrial hub of Africa.
-He had always maintained that he inherited a state with a foundation of a skyscraper and can never build a bungalow on such a formidable foundation.
+Udom’s dreams, desire and drives is to develop Akwa Ibom to become the Industrial hub of Africa.
+He has always maintained that he inherited a state with a foundation of a skyscraper and can never build a bungalow on such a formidable foundation.
 This orientation has informed his choice of projects and policies.

 As Akan Okon rightly noted during the media chat “As an investment banker Mr. Udom Emmanuel has created the right environment for industries to strive” And he was glad to lead a team of media professional around this road map of progress, these landmarks that will drive the growth of Nigeria and Africa’s development.